-When is the Wonder Woman 1984 release date?
-If you're anything like us, having witnessed Diana Prince's epic sprint through the bleak, hellish emptiness of no man's land, you'll be desperate for more from the badass goddess of the Justice League.
-Wonder Woman became the highest-grossing superhero origin film of all time in 2017, and made Patty Jenkins - who returns for 1984 - the best-paid female director.
+After multiple delays, the Wonder Woman 1984 release date isn't too far away.
+If you're anything like us, having witnessed Diana Prince's epic sprint through the bleak, hellish emptiness of No Man's Land in World War 1, you'll be even more desperate for more from the Justice League's iconic goddess.

-The Wonder Woman 1984 trailer gives us a good glimpse at the film's eighties setting, a time important to the director.
+In the first Wonder Woman 1984 trailer we get a good glimpse at the film's '80s setting, a time important to the director.
 Speaking at San Diego Comic Con 2018, Jenkins explained that this decade "was mankind at its best and worst", making this backdrop fertile ground for Wonder Woman's struggle against evil.

 Enter Barbara Minerva… #WW84 pic.twitter.com/56f8Diu7SoJune 27, 2018